selcuk-sahin/WebRTC-P2P-VideoChat/readme.md

 ## Running

-npm run devstart (will run at port 3000 statically defined)
+-npm run devstart (will run at port 3000 statically defined)

+for local peerJs:
-peerjs --port 3001
+-peerjs --port 3001

+set the variable on script.js with a host key. more info at : https://peerjs.com/peerserver.html
+const myPeer = new Peer(undefined, {});

 App will run at localhost:3000
 Try connecting from a different browser tab